2026 - Affordable Housing: Enhancement Projects / Production

 TIDA: Treasure Island Development Authority

 San Francisco’s unaffordability is wide-reaching.
-Housing costs have increased far faster than inflation since the late 1990s and have risen to the highest in the nation since the 2011 boom.
-High costs, rising income inequality and low supply of affordable housing bring personal hardship, accelerate displacement, undermine balanced economic growth, and cause environmental damage as workers endure longer daily commutes.
-To become a truly resilient city, San Francisco must tackle the challenges of unaffordability for residents today and proactively build to meet the affordable housing needs for the future.
+Housing costs have increased far faster than inflation since the late 1990s and have risen to the 2nd highest in the nation since the 2011 boom.
+High costs and low supply bring personal hardship, accelerate displacement, undermine balanced economic growth, and cause environmental damage as workers suffer longer daily commutes.
+To become a truly resilient city, San Francisco must tackle the challenges of unaffordability for residents today and proactively build for the future.

-Affordable housing is critical to the City’s economic and social health.
-Without housing that is affordable to a range of incomes, San Francisco runs the risk not only of losing vital components of its unique and diverse culture, but also risks incurring negative economic impacts as essential workers and families cannot afford to remain in the City.
+Affordable housing is critical to the City’s economic and social well-being.
+Without housing that is affordable to a range of incomes, essential workers and families cannot afford to remain in the City.
+If that occurs, San Francisco risks losing vital components of its unique and diverse culture in combination with the associated negative economic impacts.

 Overview

 City leaders and voters have repeatedly demonstrated their support for policies and investments that address the housing needs of San Francisco’s workforce and vulnerable residents.
-Since 2012, San Francisco has passed a number of key initiatives to increase resources for affordable housing production, including:
+Since 2012, San Francisco has passed numerous key initiatives to increase resources for affordable housing production, including:

 • 2012: Housing Trust Fund as a set-aside within the City’s General Fund